mootools/mootools-core/Docs/Utilities/Group.md

 Class: Group {#Group}
 =====================

-For Grouping Classes or Elements Events.
+This class is for grouping Classes or Events.
 The Event added to the Group will fire when all of the events of the items of the group are fired.

 ### Syntax: